This section is intended for healthcare professionals

 In this demo for healthcare professionals, we focus on the background, structure and the documented outcomes of Mamma Mia.

-You will also see examples from selected sessions and a whole “live” session.
+You will also see examples from selected sessions and a full “live” session.

-After the introduction you can choose more specific information and see a complete session.
+After the introduction you can choose more specific information.

 To see the whole programme, please ask for the Open Version for healthcare professionals.